zendtech/zendserver-sdk-java/README.md

 # Installing Zend SDK
 This page describes how to install the Zend SDK and set up your development environment for the first time.

-If you encounter any problems during installation, see the [Troubleshooting](#roubleshooting) section at the bottom of this page.

 Here's an overview of the steps you must follow to set up the Zend SDK:

 1. Prepare your development environment and ensure it meets the system requirements.